ephread/inkgd/CONTRIBUTING.md

 [official style guide]: http://docs.godotengine.org/en/latest/getting_started/scripting/gdscript/gdscript_styleguide.html

+##### Type System

+1. The String type can't be used in most cases, because unlike C#, Strings are value types and.
+Only add the String type when you're certain the value can't or shouldn't be null.

 #### Testing

 Make sure all the tests are all green! _inkgd_ uses [Gut] to run tests.
 Adding